msMohit20/msMohit20/README.md

 - 👋 Hi, I’m @msMohit20 / Mohit Shah
 - 👀 I’m interested in Application development in certain languages like Java, JS, Python.
-- 🌱 I’m currently learning Vue JS.
+- 🌱 I’m currently working in company as Vue JS Developer.
 - 💞️ I’m looking to collaborate on ...
 Android application and Python programs.
 - 📫 How to reach me ... mail me at mohit20112000@gmail.com
-- 📒 i'm learning node JS for my improvement.
+- 📒 i'm learning React JS for my study.